jguhit/jguhit.github.io/README.md

 # My Portfolio

 Welcome to my portfolio repository!
-This is where I showcase my projects and share my journey as a [your profession].
+This is where I showcase my projects and share my journey in Particle Physics, Data Science and Computing.

 ## Introduction
 [Provide a brief introduction about yourself and your background.]